Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Playback Options

 To change options click the Options button on the main window or select Options Menu > Settings.
 Some of the options can also be accessible from the *Playback Options* button on the [Controls Toolbar](#controls-toolbar).

+**Title Match Mode**: Sets the matching behavior of the WinTitle parameter in commands such as WinWait.

+**1**: A window's title must start with the specified WinTitle to be a match.
+**2**: A window's title can contain WinTitle anywhere inside it to be a match.
+**3**: A window's title must exactly match WinTitle to be a match.

+**RegEx**: Changes WinTitle, WinText, ExcludeTitle, and ExcludeText to be regular expressions.
+Do not enclose such expressions in quotes when using them with commands.
+For example: WinActivate Untitled.*Notepad.
+RegEx also applies to ahk_class.

+**Title Match Speed**:

+**Fast**: This is the default behavior.
+Performance may be substantially better than Slow, but certain WinText elements for some types of windows may not be "seen" by the various window commands.

+**Slow**: Can be much slower, but all possible WinText is retrieved from every window as a windowing command searches through them for a match.
+Window Spy reveals which parts of a Window's text (if any) require the slow mode.

+**Detect Hidden Window**: Determines whether invisible windows are "seen" by the program.

+**Detect Hidden Text**: Determines whether invisible text in a window is "seen" for the purpose of finding the window.
+This affects commands such as IfWinExist and WinActivate.

 **Speed Up**: Selects the hotkey to toggle playback speed Up/Normal.
 When this option is on delay values will be cut by value set.
 Does not work when *Random Sleeps* is activated.